 A review of data published in the American Journal of Clinical Nutrition concluded: "No evidence currently exists to validate the purported health benefits of blood type diets."

-Despite this, supporters of blood type diets attempt to help people achieve overall good health and a lower disease risk through eating for their specific blood type.
+Despite the lack of scientific evidence, supporters of blood type diets claim to help people achieve overall good health and a lower disease risk through eating for their specific blood type.

 - Individuals with type A blood may be better suited to natural, vegetarian diets.